Contemporary knowledge about God, Evolution, and the meaning of human life.

 The second law is the law of gradual development.

-What is the difference between people?
-We are used to see the differences in age and sex of our bodies, color of the skin, ethnicity and so forth.
-But all this is not as important as, for example, differences in the psychogenetic age — the age of the soul, which lives many times in different physical bodies on the way to its final and full self-realization.
+What are the differences among people?
+We are used to seeing the differences in the age and sex of our bodies, color of the skin, ethnicity, and so forth.
+However, all this is not as important as, for example, differences in the psychogenetic age — the age of the soul, which lives many times in different material bodies on the way to its final and full self-realization.